 Don’t get me wrong: I love my vehicle.

 I drive a lot to visit friends and family, and my car is reliable, comfortable, and has Bluetooth capability, which means I can rock out to the Moana soundtrack as I cruise through the McDonald’s drive-thru.
 But as wonderful as my car is, that $20,000 price tag was not something I wanted hanging over my head for four years.

-Instead, I decided to shoot for the impossible: I wanted to own my car in half that time.
+Instead, I decided to shoot for the impossible: I wanted to own my car (and free myself from that car payment) in half that time.

-Before anyone sticks their nose in the air and tries to convince themselves that I must be some sort of superpowered, magical wizard to make this fairy tale come true, I will start by saying that I do not make an exuberant amount of money.
+Before anyone sticks their nose in the air and tries to convince themselves that I must be some sort of superpowered, magical wizard to make this fairy tale of paying off my car loan faster come true, I will start by saying that I do not make an exuberant amount of money.
 I am not bathing in Benjamins.
 I do not wallpaper my room with the faces of Andrew Jackson and Ulysses S. Grant.
 I make a modest (yet, totally livable) income of less than $40k a year.

 I did not have superhuman abilities that somehow made it easier for me to save money and pay off my debt.
 What I had was a vision, and the discipline to make that vision a reality.

 Here’s How I Paid Off My Car Loan Fast